Start with the item type

 Shoes are easier to judge when you can compare shape, details, and price without unrelated items getting in the way.

-Read when it makes sense to move on from the sheetUnderstand the category landscape first so you do not waste time opening random listings.
+Read when it makes sense to narrow downUnderstand the category landscape first so you do not waste time opening random listings.

 Look for price outliers, vague sizing, poor photo consistency, and dead links before you save anything.

-Once you know the category, staying there is usually faster than bouncing around a crowded sheet.
+Once you know the category, staying there is faster than bouncing around a crowded list.

 More to read

-Some pages are better for getting oriented.
-Others are better when you are already comparing listings and want quicker answers.
+Some pages are for getting oriented.
+Others are for comparing listings once you already know what you want.

 A quick way to decide which section is worth opening first.